Office of Prescription Drug Promotion (OPDP) Research

 - Patient and Physician Attitudes and Behaviors Associated With DTC Promotion of Prescription Drugs - Summary of FDA Survey Research Results

-Healthcare Professional Survey of Prescription Drug Promotion
+- General Population Survey on Prescription Drug Promotion

 Additional information about select research in progress along with links to appropriate Federal Register notices is available below.